Form 1023 Application for 501(c)(3) Tax Exempt Status: Anticipating Compliance Challenges

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax advisers and nonprofit personnel with a practical guide to the challenges of completing Form 1023, Application for Recognition of Exemption Under Section 501(c)(3).
+This course will provide tax advisers and nonprofit personnel with a practical guide to the challenges of completing Form 1023, Application for Recognition of Exemption Under Section 501(c)(3).
 The panel will identify the most vexing compliance challenges, outline both financial and narrative requirements, and discuss the risks of using the streamlined process for applying for exempt status.

 - Drill-down on Form 1023 and its 11 parts